Origins Story #2: Part 3

 “I… just thought the world should see one of its real heroes for once.”
 He replies, batting my arm with an honest smile.

 “Thanks.”
-I say, giving him back the phone and deliberating whether or not he’s being sincere.
+I say, giving him back the phone and a deliberating grin on whether or not he’s being sincere.
 “And like I said, you can cool it with the stalking.
 I’m not going to give Forrester any bad press in the article or anything.”

 “Oh, Forrester didn’t ask me to follow you.”
 Huntsman replies.